-Doctors made changes to their practice: After RPR, nearly half (first RPR 43%, second RPR 47%) of doctors said they had made changes to their practice due to their review.
-A further 12% (first review) and 16% (second review) intended to make changes in the future.
+Doctors made changes to their practice: After their first review, nearly half (45%) of doctors said they had made changes to their practice as a result of their review.
+A further 17% intended to make changes in the future.
 The changes doctors said they made to their practice included changes to consultation management and style, patient care and administration.